magnars/confair/README.md

 There's quite a bit more to confair, but this will have to do for now.
 More docs coming later, but feel free to check out the tests for more examples.

+## License

+Copyright © 2021 Magnar Sveen

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.